strategineer/personal-website/content/blog/2025-05-19/index.md

 # The In-Character Debriefing

 Paranoia is a great system, it's bold, evocative and extremely English.
-If you forced me to pick the one part of it that I like the most, it would be the debriefing that the PCs have with their supervising officer.
+If you forced me to pick the one part of it that I like the most, it would be the debriefing that the PCs have with their supervising officer at the end of each mission.

 It's a great way to end a session on a high note, reminding players of all the choices they made and the hijinks they got themselves into, amplifying the fun of it all.